2023 Formula One World Championship: Scoring system

-Points are awarded to the top ten classified drivers, the driver who sets the fastest lap during the Grand Prix (only if one of the top ten), and the top eight of the sprint.
-In the case of a tie on points, a countback system is used where the driver with the most Grand Prix wins is ranked higher.
+Points were awarded to the top ten classified drivers, the driver who set the fastest lap during the Grand Prix (only if one of the top ten), and the top eight of the sprint.
+In the case of a tie on points, a countback system was used where the driver with the most Grand Prix wins is ranked higher.
 If the number of wins is identical, then the number of second places is considered, and so on.

-The points are awarded for every race using the following system:
+Points were awarded using the following system: